Athisayan

-Athishayan is a 2007 Indian Malayalam-language superhero fantasy film written and directed by Vinayan, starring Master Devadas with Jackie Shroff (in his Malayalam film debut), Jayasurya, Mukesh, Kavya Madhavan and Karthika in other roles.
+Athishayan is a 2007 Indian Malayalam-language science fiction monster film written and directed by Vinayan, starring Master Devadas with Jackie Shroff (in his Malayalam film debut), Jayasurya, Mukesh, Kavya Madhavan and Karthika in other roles.
 The film is inspired from the 2003 film Hulk.
 In the film, Devan is an orphan raised by Maya, an investigative journalist.
 When she is abducted before she can expose a high-profile group of criminals, Devan consumes an invisibility potion to save her but he is unaware of its side effects.

 Plot

 Maya, a young television reporter, works for New India Television.
 Radharamanan, the managing director of the channel, has a fascination for Maya, who was brought up in an orphanage by Father Chanthakkadan.
 Maya takes up the responsibility of bringing up a few orphans whom she has picked up from the streets.
 One of these kids is Devan, who is sort of a child prodigy, with a computer-like mind and very good in studies and extra-curricular activities.
 R. C. Shekhar, a scientist, lives very close their house, with his servant Damodaran.
 He is working on a project, which could help in making human beings invisible.
 On the very day that he successfully experiments with his 'magic' potion on a rabbit, which Devan watches.
 After the experiment, he is urgently called to the U.S. as his daughter Sunitha, who is studying there, meets with an accident.

 Meanwhile, Maya's boyfriend Roy, also a journalist, is in jail after he is framed in a murder case of a young woman Shahina by some influential politicians, including the State Revenue Minister Divakaran, another minister Yunus Kunju, the Commissioner Shanmughan and the very influential Kuwait Nazar.
 With the help of the newly appointed Collector Anita Williams, Maya shoots a video of these baddies accepting millions of rupees as commission from some Arab businessmen, who are there to sign some business deals with the State Government.